 For a century, we have been developing standards for sound academic practice and in working for the acceptance of these standards by the community of higher education.The Association has long been viewed as the authoritative voice of the academic profession in this regard.
 Selected statements, reports, and policies dealing with academic freedom, as well as with other key issues, are published in the AAUP's Policy Documents and Reports, also known as the "Redbook."

-The AAUP's Committee A on Academic Freedom and Tenure promotes principles of academic freedom, tenure, and due process in higher education through the development of policy documents and reports relating to these subjects and the application of those principles to particular situations that are brought to its attention.
+The AAUP's Committee A on Academic Freedom and Tenure promotes standards of academic freedom, tenure, and due process in higher education through the development of policy documents and reports relating to these subjects and the application of those standards to particular situations that are brought to its attention.

-Each year, the staff of the committee receive thousands of questions about these standards and complaints of departures from them.
+Each year, the staff of the committee receives thousands of questions about these standards and complaints of departures from them.
 The staff provides advice and assistance, including mediation.
 In serious cases, it may initiate a dialog with the administration regarding apparent departures from AAUP-recommended standards.
 In a few extreme cases annually, it will recommend a formal investigation.

 Such investigations may lead Committee A to recommend to the Association’s national Council and annual meeting that the administration of an institution be censured for failure to adhere to principles of academic freedom and tenure.
 See the list of censured administrations.

 Members of the AAUP staff, acting on behalf of Committee A on Academic Freedom and Tenure, communicate during the course of each year with administrations under censure.
 The staff offers its assistance and that of Committee A in bringing about developments at the institutions that would enable the committee to recommend to the annual meeting that the censure be removed.
 A summary of significant developments at institutions on the censure list appears annually in the issue of Academe that immediately precedes the annual meeting.